 REL 602 Contemporary African Theology

-When a student successfully completes the comprehensive examination, the Director of Graduate Students sends him or her an official letter.
+When a student successfully completes the comprehensive examination, the director of graduate studies sends him or her an official letter.
 The student is then advanced to candidacy status.